Can I Apply For Citizenship With An Expired Green Card? Key Takeaways

 Once your conditional Green Card expires, your conditional status ends and you can be removed from the U.S.

-When Do I Need To Renew My Green Card?
+When Do You Need A Valid Green Card?

 Although you do not need to renew your Green Card to apply for citizenship, there are several scenarios when you must have a valid Green Card.